Hawk652/Capstone-Guidance-Robot/README.md

 ### Stakeholders

-Tell a bit about the customer for the project.
-Also discuss any other groups (specific or general) that are expected to be impacted by the project.
+Dr. Andy Pardue is the individual who came up with the idea for this project.
+Students visitors and faculty alike will benefit from the guidance robot in the Engineering Building.
+Andre help

-### Recognitions
+### Recognitions Andre help

 Use this space to recognize anyone that you feel has had an impact on the project.
 Be sure to recognize the work of previous teams if you referenced it for style or content.